-Living Anatomy--explorations in Body-Mind Centering® 8 Thursdays Sept 9 thru Oct.
-28, 2021 In Living Anatomy® explorations of Body-Mind Centering®, we will re-visit the Series that Bonnie presented this last year (2020 -2021).
-The class will run on the same 8- week schedule from September 9 through October 28 to refresh our experiences with the nasal concha, the lungs, the front and back vessels of the heart, and the unified diaphragm including the pelvic floor.
-We will trace the bones, find the muscles, and locate the organs sitting and lying down, aided by somatizations that involve movement.
-We will continue with exploring Series 2, 3, and 4 in sequential months.
-The future topics include embryology and the Dance of Creation, the muscles of the tongue and hyoid, and the 13 pairs of cranial nerves.
-This will be a refresher for those who took the Series, and a great beginning for those getting started, focusing on your specific needs and questions.
-Please come on time, be prepared to share yourself and your face online, feel comfortable and have a place to lie down.
-8 classes for $100, or $15 each payable to PayPal or Venmo.com (Sara-Vogeler) text 1.646.408.6419
+Living Anatomy--explorations in Body-Mind Centering® 8 Fridays starting Jan.
+28, 2022 from 3 to 4:15pm EDT In Living Anatomy® explorations of Body-Mind Centering®, we will re-visit the Series that Bonnie Bainbridge Cohen is presenting in her Winter Series 2022 entitled "Building Vitality, Strength, Flexibility, Flow, and Ease through Embodying Our Muscles. ' The class will run on the same 8- week schedule from January 28 through March 18, 2022, to reinforce our experiences with our muscles, exploring postural tone, gravity and spatial intent, initiation of movement, dynamic proprioception and integrated movement to maintain a stable, balanced posture.
+We will trace the bones, find the muscles, and play with movement sitting and lying down, aided by somatizations where you may close your eyes and relax.
+Please come on time, be prepared to share yourself and your face online, feel comfortable, and have a place to lie down.
+8 classes for $90, or $15 each payable to PayPal or Venmo.com (Sara-Vogeler) TEXT 1.646.408.6419

 Now that more of us are home, let's exercise together to charge up our lives, build bone and muscle, improve immunity, encourage neuroplasticity, and stay in shape!
 Sign up for an hour of aerobics and strength training with time for a slow lymphatic beginning.
 Bring your light weights, 2 wooden spoons or drumsticks, two paper plates, a stretchy band, and a mat!

 Mondays, Wednesdays, Fridays 9:30:00-10:45 am EDT starting Dec.10 thru Aug.
 31, 2022